 Similarly, an abundance of glowing 5-star reviews indicates to Google that the business is thriving and offers exceptional service to local customers.

 Requesting reviews individually can be a drain on your current resources.
-By partnering with a platform like Podium, you can automate the process of sending out post-purchase review requests by sending requests immediately.
-Even better, Podium offers a variety of drag-and-drop templates and pre-written text so that you can effortlessly accumulate reviews.
+By partnering with a platform like SalesCaptain, you can automate the process of sending out post-purchase review requests by sending requests immediately.
+Even better, SalesCaptain offers a variety of drag-and-drop templates and pre-written text so that you can effortlessly accumulate reviews.
 Get in touch with our team for more information.

 We hope this article was helpful for your business.
 Subscribe to our newsletter for more insightful reads.